 It is recommended to remove any excess grout within a few minutes of application, which can often be guided by instructional resources such as blogs or video tutorials.
 Following these steps will result in a table that presents a refreshed and aesthetically appealing appearance.

 When finalizing a mosaic tabletop, careful attention to finishing details is critical for both durability and aesthetics.
+After applying grout, it is advisable to remove any excess within a timeframe of 10 to 15 minutes to maintain the integrity of the design.

 To ensure proper adhesion, allow the glue and adhesive to cure for a minimum of 24 hours before positioning the tabletop in a dining area or outdoor setting.